Timberfang/AgeHelpers/README.md

-# Age File Encryption Scripts
+# Helper Scripts

-Scripts I wrote to work with [age](https://github.com/FiloSottile/age) to encrypt files and folders.
+Scripts I wrote to automate tasks or programs.
 Use at your own risk.